capturetechnologies/stored/README.md

 # FoundationDB layer
-In development, schema are about to change in future
+In development.
+Use with care, schema are about to change in future.

-# Init the STORED FoundationDB layer
+## Init the STORED FoundationDB layer
 Before working with STORED document layer you should init the layer schema, this way you will describe all the objects and indexes.
 You should locate this part of your application before